RNAcentral/rnacentral-sequence-search/README.md

 - Install python-based dependencies via `pip install -r requirements.txt` (possibly, using a virtualenv)

+### Installation in development environments

+The project is supposed to be run in 4 environments:
+ - local:
+     when developing new features, both producer and consumer are supposed to be run from local machine and postgres database server is also meant to be run on localhost:5432
+ - test:
+    this environment is used for running unit-tests on local machine only, it is not using any database or network communications
+ - docker-compose
+    when running manual quality assurance tests on a single machine, this environment is deployed with docker-compose up and create containers with producer, consumer and postgres
+ - production
+    this is the real production environment, where the code is deployed to openstack cloud

+ - how to build frontend in Docker-compose

 ### How to create .iso image from databases folder on MacOS

  The command is like this: